-These activities are designed to help people to deal with issues like inter-generational breakdown and anti-social behaviour and can help to build stronger families and healthier and more cohesive communities.
+Through our children’s centres, projects and activities, we support families to develop their skills, so that they can work better together.
+We help them understand and deal with issues like inter-generational breakdown and anti-social behaviour, to help to build stronger families and healthier, more cohesive communities.